GRS Qualifikationsprogramm Sommersemester 2026

 Registration

-Please register by email to researchschool+events(at)b-tu.de (Subject: Registration »How to Publish Your Thesis«).
-In your email, please indicate your status (doctoral researcher) and your chair.
+Please register by email to researchschool+events(at)b-tu.de (Subject: Registration »Introduction to Machine Learning with Python«).
+In your email, please indicate your status (doctoral or postdoctoral researcher) and your chair.

 Language